Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Connect using an IoT connection string

 Because translating a connection string requires querying the IoT Hub service, the Event Hubs client library cannot use it directly.
-The [IoTConnectionString.java][IoTConnectionString] sample describes how to query IoT Hub for translation of an IoT connection string into one that can be used with Event Hubs.
+The [IoTConnectionString.java][IoTConnectionString] sample describes how to query IoT Hub to translate an IoT connection string into one that can be used with Event Hubs.

 Further reading:
 * [Control access to IoT Hub using Shared Access Signatures][IoTHubSAS]